jan-ai/GGNet/README.md

 ![](https://github.com/pablofrommars/GGNet.Site/blob/master/wwwroot/img/CFR.png) | ![](https://github.com/pablofrommars/GGNet.Site/blob/master/wwwroot/img/abline.png) | ![](https://github.com/pablofrommars/GGNet.Site/blob/master/wwwroot/img/bubblemap.png)

 ### Release Notes

+#### Version 2.3.2
+* Added new ITransformation class applying max and min limits on values
+* better browser support for arcs, as some browser do not support 360 degree arcs (that might be used on pie/donut charts)
+* fixed NullReferenceException on linq enumeration when plot was refresh
+* fixed color guide in case a transformation function is applied to the data
+* fixed typing error

 #### Version 2.3.1
 * Added support for predefinied facets, which will be shown always even no data is available for (some of) those predefinied facets